 THC and CBD are two of the more well known cannabinoids found in marijuana.
 THC is the primary psychoactive compound, while CBD is often credited with being responsible for cannabis’ medical effects.
 The reality is that while these two compounds have their own unique benefits, consumed together they become more effective, enhancing each other’s qualities.
+This is what is known as the Entourage Effect.
 In other words, to be truly effective as a medicine, cannabinoids need to work together to maximize their effects.

 Pharmaceutical companies don’t yet seem to have a grip on why cannabis is a better medicine than anything produced in a lab.
 There are already a handful of synthetic THC-based medications on the market, like Marinol and Sativex.
 Marinol is a single synthetic cannabinoid that is meant to mimic the beneficial effects of THC.
 Unfortunately for the pharmaceutical companies, as is demonstrated by the Entourage Effect, doses of single cannabinoids fail to reproduce the medicinal benefits of marijuana or whole plant cannabis remedies.

 Whole plant cannabis remedies were made famous by Rick Simpson.
 Simpson and his whole plant cure for cancer are frequently used by patients to reduce the size of tumors.
 According to Simpson, more than 5,000 people have been cured by his whole plant remedy.
 Simpson is adamant that it is the synergy of cannabinoids working together that is responsible.
 He believes that ridding the body of cancer and other ailments can only be achieved by ingesting oil made from whole cannabis plants, fan leaves, stems and all.